 - 1. Orient the front entrance of new houses to the street. - 2.
-Orient the primary elevation to the primary street if the building is to be constructed on a corner lot.
+Orient the primary elevation to the primary street and address the secondary side street if the building is to be constructed on a corner lot.

 Regardless of the size of the lot, both small and large scale parcels have residential designs oriented to the street.